-- Do not think at all if you have only one possible logical move left. - Search only counter-checking moves if they exist. - Does the first player really have to think for the first ply? - Use some open books to save time during the opening. - When the results of the previous two iterations differ a lot, consider spending more time to verify. - When you have searched to a certain depth and the results are stable in the previous rounds, consider to stop early. - Be sure to use some Quiescent search algorithm plus SEE. - You have searched the minimum depth. - The recent several depths continuously return the same best ply and almost about the same best score. - ▷ Need to watch the ratio of failed low or failed high in your searching. - ▶ When your ratio of failed low is high, then you are too optimistic. - ▶ When your ratio of failed high it low, then you are too pessimistic.
+- Do not think at all if you have only one possible logical move left. - Do not think more if you have found a way to win. - Search only counter-checking moves if they exist. - Does the first player really have to think for the first ply? - Use some open books to save time during the opening. - When the results of the previous two iterations differ a lot, consider spending more time to verify. - When you have searched to a certain depth and the results are stable in the previous rounds, consider to stop early. - Be sure to use some Quiescent search algorithm plus SEE. - You have searched the minimum depth. - The recent several depths continuously return the same best ply and almost about the same best score. - ▶ Need to watch the ratio of failed low or failed high in your searching. - ▶ When your ratio of failed low is high, then you are too optimistic. - ▶ When your ratio of failed high it low, then you are too pessimistic.